 Buddhist New Year festivals are beginning at the end of this week in Cambodia, Thailand, Laos, and Myanmar.
 Here’s what to expect and how to prepare for Cambodia’s Khmer New Year or Choul Chnam Thmey, Thailand’s Songkran, Thingyan in Myanmar, and Boun Pi Mai in Laos.

-Buddhist New Year festivals are starting in four countries in northern Southeast Asia at the end of this week, from 13 April through to 16 April 2018, give or take a day depending on the country.
-(Scroll down for official dates for each country.)
+Updated April 2019 Buddhist New Year festivals are starting in four countries in northern Southeast Asia at the end of this week, from 13 April through to 16 April 2019, give or take a day depending on the country.
 Many people are already in holiday mode here in Cambodia.

 The Buddhist New Year festivals are a little different from one country, city, town or village to the next.
 Some are more focused on spiritual rituals, some more on traditional customs, and all have an element of water involved – whether bathing Buddha statues at the pagoda or scrubbing down your house.
 In Thailand, the Buddhist New Year festival of Songkran has become one big water fight.